Cybistra: Bronze Age

+Middle Bronze

+Prior to the Hittite period, Ḫūpišna was a strategic hub guarding the northern end of the Cilician Gates going south to Tarsus.

-According to the Telepinu Proclamation, Ḫubišna was one of the places which the 17th century BCE Hittite king Labarna I had conquered and over which he had subsequently appointed his sons as rulers.
+According to the Telepinu Proclamation, Ḫūpišna was one of the places which the 17th century BCE founder-king of the Hittite Old Kingdom, Labarna I had conquered and over which he had subsequently appointed his sons as rulers.

-During the 16th century BCE, the Hittite king Ammuna carried out several military campaigns to attempt to re-subjugate former states which had revolted against Hittite suzerainty, including Ḫubišna.
+During the 16th century BCE, the late Hittite Old Kingdom king Ammuna carried out several military campaigns to attempt to re-subjugate former states which had revolted against Hittite suzerainty, including Ḫūpišna.

+Late Bronze

+Ḫūpišna was mentioned in the texts of the Hittite Empire, as a country located in southern Anatolia, in the part of the Lower Land corresponding to the later Classical Tyanitis.

 Iron Age

+Kingdom of Ḫubišna

-After the collapse of the Hittite Empire, Ḫubišna became one of the Syro-Hittite states constituting the Tabal confederation, in whose southern regions it was located.
+After the collapse of the Hittite Empire, Ḫubišna became one of the Neo-Hittite states of the region of Tabal, in whose southern regions it was located.

 Little is known about the kingdom of Ḫubišna.
+The king Puḫame of Ḫubišna did not initially submit to the Neo-Assyrian king Shalmaneser III (r.
+859 – 824 BCE) after 24 other kings of the Tabalian region submitted to him following his attack on the kingdom of Tabal proper during his campaign there in 837 or 836 BCE.
+Puḫame became a tributary of Shalmaneser III only after he passed through the kingdom and capital of Ḫubišna.

+By c.
+738 BC, the Tabalian region, including Ḫubišna, had become a tributary of the Neo-Assyrian Empire, either after the Neo-Assyrian king Tiglath-pileser III's (r.
+745 – 727 BCE) conquest of Arpad over the course of 743 to 740 BC caused the states of the Tabalian region to submit to him, or possibly as a result of a campaign of Tiglath-pileser III in Tabal.

-The king Puḫame of Ḫubišna became a vassal of the Neo-Assyrian Empire after the Assyrian king Shalmaneser III passed through it during his campaign against Tabal in 837 or 836 BCE.
-A later king of Ḫubišna was Uirimi, who was mentioned in the records of the Neo-Assyrian Empire as one of five kings who offered tribute to Tiglath-Pileser III in 738 and 737 BCE.
+Therefore, the king Uirimmi of Ḫubišna was mentioned in the records of the Neo-Assyrian Empire as one of five kings who offered tribute to Tiglath-Pileser III in 738 and 737 BCE.